 Haiti fears deportations will mean surge of child servants

+Watson Saint Fleur is 12 but he's never attended a day of school.
 He's toiled in hardship doing household chores and peddling plastic bags of drinking water along city streets noisy with motorbikes and trucks.
-He's one of Haiti's "restaveks," a term to describe children whose poor parents hand them over to others in hopes they'll have opportunities to escape a dead-end life or at least get more food.

 Discussions